 It is known to work best on smaller projects rather than big ones because the dimensions of the product are quite minute.
 The size of this range is between 1/4 inch and 1/8th of an inch.

 - De-fuzzing Pads and Radial Bristle Brushes

 De-fuzzing pads are the carving bit you probably never knew you needed until you saw someone else using them.

 It is essentially a brush that connects to the main power tool, which is useful for removing that uncomfortable file that remains on after work.

 This is considered a stage 3 product useful for polishing and cleaning up the final product.
 It is made from low synthetic steel wool which will hit the wood at a consistent rate taking all the wood fuzz with it.

 The product also comes with a pad that one must use before they remove the fuzz because it cleans the wood.

 In conclusion, what you must understand about wood carving is that it involves a three-stage process.
 Stage one is one of the most important bits that you will need because without it you cannot work onward.

 This is the stage where you make use of Saburr Tooth bits to cut the wood down to a size that is manageable in the workshop.

 Once you have cut the wood down, you will need to clean and smooth it nicely.
 This can be done with the flute bits.

 There are many kinds of flute bits that you can get but ensure that you get one in this category.

 Once you have smooth wood down you can then begin to apply finer details to this by using diamond bits.
 Diamond boots are the most powerful yet smallest bits you can get.

-These are often the most expensive but if you need an alternative you can make use of Ruby bits.
-The diamond bits will come in very handy when you are trying to turn a product into a masterpiece.
+These are often the most expensive, but if you need an alternative, you can use Ruby bits.
+The diamond bits will come in handy when you are trying to turn a product into a masterpiece.
 See our Where to Buy Wood Carving Tools post to find out how you can save some money by buying from the right places.